 - An agreement on how both teams can communicate with each other, namely the medium (e.g. email, Slack) and the operating hours

 - A clause that dictates how often requests are prioritised by the dependent party

 Re-organise around value streams – The systemic approach to dependency management

 Last, and perhaps most difficult but rewarding, is the option of exploring opportunities to re-organise the structure of all teams within the system to deliver a fully realised value stream of work.

 Despite the fact that eliminating all cross-team dependencies within a scaled organisation is practically impossible, there are quite often many opportunities to optimise teams away from ‘horizontal’ or ‘component’-owned assets and services and more towards ‘vertical’ end-to-end delivery mechanisms.

 Aligning teams towards collaboration and delivery of real customer value can also have effects on workplace culture, enabling discussions around shifting from Key Performance Indicators (KPIs) and towards Objectives and Key Results (OKRs).

 How have you managed your dependencies in your organisation?
-I'd love to hear more about how your team currently operates!
-Feel free to contact me to start a discussion!
+I’d love to hear more about how your team currently operates!
+Contact us to start a discussion!